player-ui/tools/language/metrics-output-plugin/README.md

 # Metrics Output Plugin

-Generate a file containing metrics data for each file in the project.
+A plugin used in the CLI (not to be used in an IDE) that generates a file that supports metrics data for each content-based file in a project.

 ## Config

+### File-based metrics

-### `stats`
+`stats`

 Assign stats related data for each file in the project.

-### `features`
+`features`

 Assign custom feature data not necessarily tied to content, such as booleans/flags.

+### Project-based metrics

+### `rootProperties?`

+Any custom metadata to include at the root level of the output file.

+### File-generation properties

 ### `outputDir?`